dcartertod/zotero-plugins/README.md

 There's [a new version for Zotero 7](https://github.com/dcartertod/zotero-plugins/releases) only.
 Settings for this version are in the main Zotero settings, under the Edit menu.

 ![Image of standard panel in v7 with preview under the title](https://github.com/dcartertod/zotero-plugins/raw/main/version7UI)

+In May 2024, [a very similar feature](https://github.com/zotero/zotero/pull/3791) was added natively to Zotero 7.

 ## Installing